roitraining/kbernetes-onboard/setup/README.md

 8. Makes sure you are in the setup directory and run the following commands to run the setup script

+# WARNING! if you haven't created the firestore db, do it now, or you will have
+# to start again in a new project

 chmod +x setup.sh
 ./setup.sh